 Pack your kids’ lunch in a stainless steel box, cloth bag, or bag that has been independently tested to prove that it is lead- and PVC-free.
 Many hardware stores now carry cloth and stainless steel options.
 Here’s what we’ve found (and that we sell for your convenience in our Amazon store):

-Kids Konserve Insulated Lunch Sack – This reusable lunch sack (left) is made with no BPA, lead-free insulation.
+Kids Konserve Insulated Lunch Sack – Good reuseable lunch sacks are made with no BPA, lead-free insulation.
 An inside pocket holds an ice pack.
-When kids are finished with it, they can roll it down and tuck it away in their backpack.
+In some, when kids are finished with it, they can roll it down and tuck it away in their backpack.

 Blue Avocado Insulated Lunch Tote - This tote features a PVC insulated liner, an exterior holster for housing a water bottle, and an over-the-shoulder messenger style adjustable strap.
 The bag can be folded into an attached pouch when kids are done with it.
 The exterior fabric is constructed from 50% recycled polyester made from plastic bottles and recycled yarn.